martinthomson/rfc6125bis/draft-ietf-uta-rfc6125bis.md

 Because HTTP does not specify the use of URIs in server certificates, a certificate for this service might include only a DNS-ID of `www.example.com`.
-It might also include a CN-ID of `www.example.com` for backward compatibility with deployed infrastructure.

 Consider an IMAP-accessible email server at the host `mail.example.net` servicing email addresses of the form